A Semiparametric Approach to Model-based Sensitivity Analysis in Observational Studies: NOTATION AND LITERATURE REVIEW

 We briefly review notation and assumptions for drawing causal inference from observational studies.
-Let $Y^{(z)}, z = 0,1$ be the potential outcome under treatment $Z = z$ (\citealp{Neyman1923}; \citealp{Rubin1974}).
+Let $Y(z), ~z = 0,1$ be the potential outcome under treatment $Z = z$ (\citealp{Neyman1923}; \citealp{Rubin1974}).
 This notation implicitly makes the \emph{stable unit treatment value assumption} (SUTVA) (\citealp{Rubin1980}), i.e., a subject's potential outcome does not depend on the treatment given to others and there is a unique version of treatment defining the intervention of scientific interest.
-For each subject, we observe data $(Y_i, Z_i, \boldsymbol{X}_i)$, where $\boldsymbol{X}$ is a vector of \emph{observed covariates}, $Z$ the \emph{treatment assignment}, and $Y$ the \emph{observed outcome} satisfying $Y = ZY^{(1)} + (1 - Z)Y^{(0)}$.
-The conditional average difference between two potential outcomes, i.e., $\mathbb{E}[Y^{(1)} - Y^{(0)} \mid \boldsymbol{X}]$, is called the conditional average treatment effect and will be the interest of this article.
+For each subject, we observe data $(\mathbf{X}, Z, Y)$, where $\mathbf{X}$ is a vector of \emph{observed covariates}, $Z$ the \emph{treatment assignment}, and $Y$ the \emph{observed outcome} satisfying $Y = ZY(1) + (1 - Z)Y(0)$.
+The difference between two mean potential outcomes $\mathbb{E}[Y(1) - Y(0)]$ is called the average treatment effect.